oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 speed (frequency/number of lanes) of each port and the current speeds which can be lower if operating in a degraded state.
 Note that a port's receive and transmit speeds are not necessarily the same.

-Since ports are contained inside a switch, the measured bandwidth at a port can be higher than the actual bandwidth generated by the accelerators directly connected by two ports.
+Since ports can pass data directly through to another port, the measured bandwidth at a port can be higher than the actual bandwidth generated by the accelerators directly connected by two ports.
 As such, bandwidth metrics at each port are more relevant for determining points of congestion in the fabric and less relevant for measuring the total bandwidth passing between two accelerators.